Real Bread Festival

 "Access to good, nutritious food in adequate quantity is a basic human right.
 I would like everyone in Britain to be within walking distance of real bread – across their kitchen, from a friend or workmate, at a neighbourhood bakery, through a box scheme or community food shed.
 If we succeed, bread will do so much more than just fill our bellies.
 It will bring people together"

 Jonas is a genuine refugee from the world of geek.
-Having achieved phenomenal success in the big data and data science worlds with his DevOps consulting company, he ultimately felt unsatisfied until he discovered the very non-data world of bread making.
+Having achieved phenomenal success in the big data and data science worlds with his DevOps consulting company (check it out here), he ultimately felt unsatisfied until he discovered the very non-data world of bread making.
 "Coding as a developer is very rewarding financially, but I needed more than money to keep me there."

 Today he run Bumble Bee Breadline which he calls an experimental bakery focused on non-traditional breads and other baked goods.
 His multi-grain concoctions are sold worldwide and served in the finest restaurants and tasting venues.
 He's been written up in Foody, Travel & Leisure, and many local papers due to his quirky personality and humorous quotes.
 "I'd rather break bread than necks," & "Loafer in Chief," are messages on his calling card.